Bachelor of Laws - India Accreditation

 Why Study Law at UOW

-- In 2016, the Quality Indicators for Learning and Teaching (QILT) ranked UOW first in Australia in the study area of Law and Paralegal Studies
+- In 2017, the Quality Indicators for Learning and Teaching (QILT) ranked UOW first in New South Wales and the ACT in the study area of Law and Paralegal Studies

 - In 2015 the Oﬃce for Learning and Teaching (OLT) Citation for Outstanding Contributions to Student Learning named UOW Law an award winner for its integrated first year curriculum and student support program